epadam/CNN-AV1-intra-encoder/source/performance.rst

 From the tests above, it can be seen that the model can not really learn the features of some classes.
 The reason is

+You can check the following jupyter notebook to see to see the partition modes of the dataset.

 -----------------------------------------------------------------
 Training results with datasets from videos with other resolution
 -----------------------------------------------------------------